adam-lowe/Coding-Quiz-Challenge/README.md

-# Homework 4 - Coding Quiz
+# Coding Quiz

-This repo is for the UNCC coding bootcamp's Fourth homework assignment
+This repo is for the UNCC coding bootcamp

 ## Instructions